 Donate a Blue Apron meal

-Join Blue Apron's Fourth Annual Thanksgiving Dinner Drive to help donate 125,000 meals to families in need this Thanksgiving.
-A Thanksgiving meal box costs $60 and feeds six.
+Join Blue Apron's annual Thanksgiving dinner drive to help donate more than 90,000 meals to families in need this Thanksgiving.

 Start a virtual food drive

 The Food Bank for New York City offers a digital food drive in which every dollar donated provides five meals to New Yorkers in need.
-Individuals and groups can create their own campaigns and share with your social networks or holiday guests in order to raise funds.
+Individuals and groups can create their own campaigns and share on their social networks so friends can donate.

 Get a turkey on the table

-The charitable (and significantly less creepy) Thanksgiving version of Elf on a Shelf, this interactive family project partners with Feeding America to provide 10 meals to people in need.
-Kids will write what they're thankful for on the turkey's feathers in the days leading up to Thanksgiving and can feel good knowing that Turkey on The Table has donated over 100,000 meals to date.
+A charitable (and significantly less creepy) Thanksgiving version of Elf on a Shelf is Turkey on the Table.
+It's an interactive family project that partners with Feeding America to provide 10 meals to people in need.
+Kids will write what they're thankful for on the turkey's feathers in the days leading up to Thanksgiving, and you can feel good knowing that Turkey on the Table has donated over 100,000 meals to date.
 Order a kit here.

 Make food purchases that give back

 During the holiday season, many big food brands and supermarkets partner with charities to provide holiday meals.
-Look for special promotions at your local store or brands like French's, General Mills and Kellogg which have all pledged to donate a small percentage of proceeds to help feed hungry Americans.
+Look for special promotions at your local store or brands like General Mills and Kellogg, which have pledged to donate a small percentage of proceeds to help feed hungry Americans.